sharding-db/etcd-sharding-proxy/README.md

 ```

 # Compatibility
-- Revision of the shard is used.
-So `revision` in `Range` / `RangeDelete` requests is accross different shards will not work.
+`Revision`, `MemberId`, `ClusterId` of each shard is used.
+Hence:
+- Field `revision` in `Range` / `RangeDelete` requests is accross different shards will not work.
+- `Txn` cannot be executed across multiple shards.
+NOTE: The proxy will not do check for this.
+If you use `Txn` across multiple shards, the result is undefined.
+- `Compact` is not supported

 # Quick Start with Docker
 Start 3 etcd and the proxy: